Equality and diversity in Yorkshire & The Humber

 Equality and diversity is one of the region's top priorities.
-Strategic goal eight: Enabling structures and processes to value diversity in the regional operational plan sets out the important work being undertaken:
+Strategic goal eight, Enabling structures and processes to value diversity, in the regional operational plan sets out the important work being undertaken to:

-- To recruit and develop activists from a diverse range of backgrounds
+- recruit and develop activists from a diverse range of backgrounds

 Equality and diversity network

 Members with an interest in equality and diversity are invited to get involved in the work of the regional network.
-Based around a series of seminar events on 'hot' topical issues organised by the network, there is an opportunity for members to meet afterwards to plan and talk through equality and diversity activities and future work.
+Based around a series of seminar events on topical issues organised by the network, there is an opportunity after each seminar for members to meet afterwards to plan and talk through equality and diversity activities and future work.

 Find out more about the network

-If you want to come along to the next meeting or get more involved in the network, contact Adele Bird, RCN Membership Development Facilitator in the RCN Leeds office.
-Email: firstname.lastname@example.org.
+If you want to come along to the next meeting or get more involved in the network, contact Adele Bird, RCN Membership Development Facilitator in the RCN Leeds office, at: firstname.lastname@example.org.

 Why not become a diversity champion?

-Yorkshire & the Humber region, along with the RCN's Diversity and Equality Unit support local diversity champions with weekly email updates, customised training and development as well as a monthly in-depth briefing on specific diversity and equality issues.
-Find out more about diversity champions or contact Adele Bird, Regional Membership Development Facilitator, email: email@example.com.
+Yorkshire & The Humber region, along with the RCN's Diversity and Equality Unit support local diversity champions with weekly email updates, customised training and development as well as a monthly in-depth briefing on specific diversity and equality issues.
+Find out more about diversity champions or contact Adele Bird, Regional Membership Development Facilitator, at: email@example.com.

 RCN diversity toolkit

 The RCN takes an innovative approach to sharing information.
-Find out more about this new resource in the Diversity toolkit section.
+Find out more about the diversity toolkit.

 RCN Proud campaign

 The RCN is proud of the diversity within the nursing community and is championing this by supporting Pride events across the UK this summer.
-We're celebrating equal opportunities for the lesbian, gay, bisexual and transgender community and promoting understanding and compassion towards diversity - a message the RCN backs 100%.
+We're celebrating equal opportunities for the lesbian, gay, bisexual and transgender community and promoting understanding and compassion towards diversity - a message the RCN backs 100 per cent.
 Find out more about the Proud campaign.